NutritionLink Services Society 2023 - 2024 Granting Program

-NutritionLink Services Society (NLS) is distributing annual grants to registered charities and Qualified Donees.
+NutritionLink Services Society (NLS) is distributing annual grants to Registered Charities and Qualified Donees.
 We encourage charities and organizations with continuing projects to reapply.
-Below is a description of eligibility criteria, granting process, time lines and reporting requirements.
-A link to our application form is below.
+Below is a description of eligibility criteria, granting process, timelines and reporting requirements.
+A link to our application forms are below.

 Eligibility Criteria & Limitations